 The Impact of Deployment on the Military Family

 About the Course:

-This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about treating the traumatized amputee.
-It is appropriate for introductory to intermediate levels of participants’ knowledge.
+This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about the impact of deployment on the military family.
+It is appropriate for all levels of participants’ knowledge.

 All exam questions for the course are visible on this page for members of CE-credit.com.

 If you're already a member, please login to see the exam questions for this and all other courses.